Community Center

 - Rockhurst Magazine

-The RU Community Center will be CLOSED for renovations beginning October 1, 2022.
-We will not be accepting any new reservations for the Community Center after Sept.
-1.
+The RU Community Center is CLOSED for renovations.
+We are not accepting any new reservations for the Community Center space at this time.

-The Center will become the Alvin Brooks Center for Faith-Justice.
-The renovation and construction project will take approximately 12-14 months to complete.
-We anticipate opening the new Brooks Center in August 2023.
+The Center will soon become the Alvin Brooks Center for Faith-Justice.
+The renovation and construction project will be underway soon.

 - You are welcome to contact Alicia Douglas (Alicia.douglas@rockhurst.edu) or Betty Carson (betty.carson@rockhurst.edu) to book a one-time meeting reservation for a room on campus.

-- Neighborhood organizations and activities (49/63 and Blue Hills) as well as youth-serving nonprofit organizations will remain in our priority for space reservations.
+- Neighborhood organizations and activities (49/63 and Blue Hills) as well as youth-serving nonprofit organizations will remain our priority for space reservations on campus if availability allows.

 - Nonprofit and community organizations will still need to submit a room application and insurance information when making a reservation request.